Frequently Asked Questions

 How does Marimekko ensure that cotton used in its products is produced in fair working conditions?

 Marimekko’s sourcing follows the principles of sustainable sourcing.
 All our suppliers must commit to Marimekko’s Supplier Code of Conduct, which prohibits forced labor and child labor, and requires reasonable working hours and a safe working environment.
 In addition, we do not source materials, especially cotton, from certain very high-risk countries.
-You can find more information in our Product Policy.

 The cotton production chain is long, complex and challenging to trace, with raw cotton fibers often collected from different regions and countries and blended before spinning into yarn to ensure consistent quality.
 Marimekko is a small player in the international market for cotton products, and as Marimekko does not work directly with cotton farmers, we aim to contribute to the development of the sector together with others.